 8. Your payment reminders, or collection letters, are all for invoices 90 days late (or later!)

 You need to be following up sooner, much sooner!
 With each 30 day block, you need to send a different, more serious collection letter.
-Check out this free guide to the 4 communication strategies you should be employing for late paying customers.

 9. You have more late payments than others in your industry